 I use the pit to practice lobbing as well as shooting.
 I take a colored carpet scrap and place it two feet in front of the wiffle ball.
 My goal is to throw my boule high, so that it lands on this “lobbing pad” and then rolls close to the wiffle ball.
 In this picture I managed to get 6 (out of 21) boules reasonably close to (but behind) the target.

 I created a short Youtube video to show the sandbox in action.
 You can watch it and judge for yourself the overall design and the bounce suppression of the sandbox.

 Some closing thoughts

 Because of the bounce-suppression capabilities of sand, the sideboards of this shooting pit don’t need to be very high.
-My sideboards are about 16 inches (40cm) higher than the surface of the sand, or about about 22 inches (55cm) higher than the ground.
+My sideboards are about 16 inches (40cm) higher than the surface of the sand, or about 22 inches (55cm) higher than the ground.

 On one side of the sandbox, I left a gap of about an inch (3cm) between the side of the sandbox frame and the sideboards.
 When it rains, the rainwater runs off of the rain cover and into this gutter.

 Note that the carpet is wide enough to cover the sand but not wide enough to cover the boards that form the long sides of the sandbox frame.
 Those boards are left exposed because they hold the screws that hold the ends of the elastic cord that holds the wiffle target ball in place.